drinosaret/VN_Club_Bot/README.md

 **Unified pool table.** Nominations and picks share `vn_titles` with a `status` column (`nominated`, `monthly`, `seasonal`, `special`, etc.).
 One ID space means `/pool_entry id:N` is unambiguous.

 **Vote lifecycle.** A cycle starts with nominations, then opens for voting, then closes (either manually or at a scheduled time), and the winning row gets promoted in place.
+Ties resolve deterministically to the earliest nomination (lowest `vn_titles.id`).
 Vote UI is set per guild but can be overridden per cycle.
 Persistent views are re-attached on boot so existing announcement messages keep working through restarts.
 Reopening a closed vote falls back to a period-based sweep, because later cycles can overwrite `cycle_id` and we still want the original nominees back.

 **Image rendering** lives in `lib/monthly_banner.py`, `lib/profile_card.py`, and `lib/club_stats_card.py`.
 PIL-based, with 2x oversample plus LANCZOS downsample for anti-aliased edges.
 Cover fetches and renders run off the event loop via `asyncio.to_thread`.

 **VNDB and jiten.moe integration.** Cached per-VN in `vndb_cache`.
 Banner-time pulls extras (rating, votecount, year, tag set, platforms, developer, tag count) via a fresh `/vn` query.
 Jiten provides character count, difficulty, unique kanji, and dialogue percentage for the dense banner layout.

 **Migrations** in [`lib/migrations.py`](lib/migrations.py) are idempotent and run before any cog loads.
 They re-raise on failure so the container restart-loops rather than running on a half-applied schema.
-Each destructive step persists a `*_backup` table inside the DB.
+Each destructive schema step persists a `*_backup` table inside the DB.
+Pure data-invalidation steps (e.g. the cover-blur cache wipe) skip the backup, since the data is recoverable from external sources.

 ## Role rewards (optional)